chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ## It seems that it does not work on Mac M1 Apple chip, working only for Mac Intel.

-### Latest Update 16 Oct 2022 Adapted for latest macOS
+### Latest Update 02 Nov 2022 No more need Agents and Deamon

 ## List Update: ⬇︎
 <details>
   <summary>View list Update</summary>

+Update 16 Oct 2022 Adapted for latest macOS

 Update 12 june 2022 Support macOS Ventura 13